enkidevs/curriculum/javascript/react/redux-tips/avoid-object-mutations.md

   myProperty: newValue
 });
 ```
 Note that if there are two objects that have different values for the same property, the rightmost object wins.
+Looking at our example, this means that if `myObj` has the `myProperty: oldValue` property it will be replaced by `myProperty: newValue`.

 Another approach to this problem is to use the new **spread operator**(`...`):